 International Survivors’ Survey Results

-In September 2017, the Canadian Centre released results from the International Survivors’ Survey for now-adult survivors whose child sexual abuse was recorded and/or distributed online, with recommendations to address this horrific crime.
+In September 2017, C3P released results from the International Survivors’ Survey for now-adult survivors whose child sexual abuse was recorded and/or distributed online, with recommendations to address this horrific crime.
 Some of the results include:

 - Almost 70% of the survivors worried about being recognized by someone because of the recording of their child sexual abuse.
 In fact, 30 respondents reported being identified by a person who had seen their child sexual abuse imagery.